vast majority of solar electricity systems being installed in

 The basic components of any grid-tied solar electricity system are the photovoltaic modules and the inverter.
 Photovoltaic modules – solar panels – produce a voltage that can be used to drive a direct current, the same kind produced by a battery, when exposed to light.
 This electric current is transmitted through wires to the inverter, which changes the direct current it receives into an alternating current, the kind most home appliances are designed to operate with and the kind which is transmitted on the utility grid.
 Grid-tied inverters track and regulate the voltage level of the photovoltaic modules at the point that optimizes the energy produced as this point changes with conditions, and shut down automatically when the utility grid goes down to safeguard the welfare of line workers.
 The inverter is most commonly wired directly to a circuit breaker in the utility panel of the home or business, through which it feeds power to the loads there or elsewhere on the grid.
 Many grid-tie inverters have integrated direct current and alternating current system disconnect switches, and in some municipalities additional disconnecting means are installed as well.

-Currently, in the state of California there is a rebate offered on the purchase of a solar electricity system for a home or business, based on the expected production of the system, which is administered through the applicable utility company.
-There is also a federal investment tax credit offered on the purchase of a solar electricity system, worth thirty percent of the remaining cost of the system for systems installed in 2020.
+In PG&E territory. there is no longer a rebate offered on the purchase of a solar electricity system for a home or business.
+Silicon Valley Power does still offer a generous rebate.
+There is a federal investment tax credit offered on the purchase of a solar electricity system, worth thirty percent of the remaining cost of the system for systems installed in 2020.
 Check out this article to learn more about the tax credit..